RayanFarhat/RyVarr-Scalable-Cloud-Native-Backend/README.md

 - [ ] Working with HamzaCAD service to allow only Pro users to use it.
 - [ ] Remove Pro subscribtion when month pass.
 - [ ] Allow Users to read/change/delete there account.(rename email,username, or delete there entire account).
-- [ ] Add Signalr/Orleans realtime api to how the server work so the client read it and visualizate it, and scale it with build in redis support.
 ### Frontend
 - [X] Make the frontend work on Windows, Mac, Linux, Android, IOS and Web.
 - [X] Adding main page as my portfolio .